JaredU3077/jaredu3077.github.io/docs/ARCHITECTURE.md

 ## Overview

 neuOS is a sophisticated web-based operating system simulator built with modern web technologies.
 The architecture follows a modular, component-based design with clear separation of concerns and excellent performance optimizations.
+The system features a space-themed interface with glass morphism effects, interactive particle systems, and a secret demoscene platform.

 ## 🏗️ System Architecture